reepoi/ivcurves/_sources/reference/github_workflows/record_scores.rst.txt

    ValidateAndRecordScores --> CommitModifiedDatabase(Commit and push updated database to GitHub)

-   CommitModifiedDatabase -->|RUN_SCORER is true| StartBuildSphinxDocsWorkflow(GitHub begins the build-sphinx-docs workflow) CommitModifiedDatabase -->|RUN_SCORER is false| TerminateWorkflowRecordScores(End the workflow)
+   CommitModifiedDatabase -->|run-scorer is true| StartBuildSphinxDocsWorkflow(Call the build-sphinx-docs workflow) CommitModifiedDatabase -->|run-scorer is false| TerminateWorkflowRecordScores(End the workflow)